2026 Topic: ‘Identity, Assimilation and Survival: Street food as a Lens to Migration’

 After the conclusion of the ICA Weekend, authors will have the opportunity to work with our Editorial Team to revise their papers for the online ICA Compendium.

 The paper should be original work, and authors will be required to sign a Representation and Indemnification form prior to publication.
-By submitting a paper to the ICA, authors agree that the ICA has the right to publish the paper in the ICA Compendium 2024, ‘Rivers of Milk’ – Significance of milk and dairy in Indian food culture. .
+By submitting a paper to the ICA, authors agree that the ICA has the right to publish the paper in the ICA Compendium, ‘Identity, Assimilation and Survival : Street food as a Lens to Migration.

-We encourage all authors to attend the ICA Weekend in New Delhi on 22-23 February 2025 to present their papers in person; we won’t be able to accommodate online presentations.
+We encourage all finalist authors to attend the ICA Weekend and the ICA Dinner in New Delhi on 18 April 2025.
+The top three finalist authors will present their papers in person; we won’t be able to accommodate online presentations.
+For all other finalists, their papers will be converted to posters for display at the ICA Weekend which will provide opportunity for interaction with guests and dignitaries at the ICA Weekend.

-Authors will present their papers during two panel sessions on 22 February 2025.
+Authors will present their papers during the panel session on 18 April 2026.
 We encourage them to go beyond their draft written paper to present their ideas, additional research material, and interesting anecdotal information that may be supported by AV material if needed, rather than just reading their papers.

-Paper proposals will be evaluated by the Editorial Team without regard to the proposer’s ability to pay for a place ICA Weekend.
+Paper proposals will be evaluated by the Editorial Team without regard to the proposer’s ability to attend the ICA Weekend.

-Since our resources are limited if you are travelling from outside, we will not be able to support the travel expenses for the authors to and from New Delhi, local travel expenses and the cost of staying in Delhi.
-If you wish to book accommodation at a subsidized rate at or near the ICA Weekend venue, please contact us at (email) for support.
+Since our resources are limited, if you are travelling from outside, we will not be able to support the travel expenses for the authors to and from New Delhi, local travel expenses and cost of staying in New Delhi.
+If you wish to book accommodation at a subsidized rate at or near the ICA Weekend venue, please contact us at connect@indianculinaryagenda.org for support.

-Authors will, however, be exempted from paying the registration fees for attending both days of the ICA Weekend and the Gala Dinner.
+Authors will, however, be exempted from paying the registration fees for attending the ICA Weekend and the Gala Dinner.

 For any further queries, please contact us at connect@indianculinaryagenda.org